ethereum/execution-specs/tutorial.md

 ## Sample tests

-We will start by going through a couple of tests in the repository line by line.
+The best way to learn how to write tests is to go through a couple of simple examples.

-### example.py
+### Yul

 The source code for this test is [here](fillers/example/example.py).
 This is the spec_test version of [this static test](https://github.com/ethereum/tests/blob/develop/src/GeneralStateTestsFiller/stExample/yulExampleFiller.yml).